TauBone/taubone.github.io/test.md

 ---
-Layout: page
+layout: page
-Title: Test
+title: Test
-Subtitle: This is a test page
+subtitle: This is a test page
 ---

 Welcome to my website.
 LaTeX test: